nik312123/geocomputing-resources-script/README.md

 Note: This script can be run on macOS or Ubuntu (including Ubuntu via WSL on Windows).

-To run the aforementioned installation script, you may run the following:
+To run the aforementioned installation script on bash 4 or higher, you may run the following:

 ```bash
 bash <( curl -fsSL "https://raw.githubusercontent.com/nik312123/geocomputing-resources-script/master/setup_ssh_key_for_github.sh" )
 ```

-To run the script in verbose mode (prints commands being run and their outputs) add the `-v` flag like so:
+To run the script in verbose mode (prints commands being run and their outputs) on bash 4 or higher, add the `-v` flag like so:

 ```bash
 bash <( curl -fsSL "https://raw.githubusercontent.com/nik312123/geocomputing-resources-script/master/setup_ssh_key_for_github.sh" ) -v
 ```

-You may also simply download the script and run it as follows:
+macOS unfortunately does not have bash 4 or higher by default (check your bash version by running `echo "$BASH_VERSION"` in Terminal).
+As such, if you do not have a high enough version of bash, you will need to either clone this repository to run the script locally or download the repository as a zip and run the script locally.

+To run this script locally, you may run the following:

 ```bash
 # Normal